varabyte/kobweb/README.md

 * Follow me on Twitter: [@bitspittle](https://twitter.com/bitspittle)
 * [Send me an email](mailto:bitspittle@gmail.com)
-  * **Note: I am just an individual person, but I promise not to harvest, distribute, or in any way use any emails I receive except to 1) respond to any questions asked or 2) ping when the status of this project changes.**
+  * **Note: I am just an individual person, but I promise not to harvest, distribute, or in any way use any emails I receive except to 1) respond to any questions asked or 2) ping when the status of this project changes (if requested).**

 # Filing issues and leaving feedback